-ENGR 600 Engineering Research Methods 3(3,0) This course in This course introduces students to quantitative and qualitative methods for engaging in meaningfu I research.
-The student, at the end of the course, will attain a skills in research inter nt and design, methodology and technique, format and presentati on, and data manage data management.
-Throughout the course, the student's ability to use this knowledge to become a more effective researcher will be developed.
-In particular, the student will be able to develop a hypothesis about a research problem and develop related questions; frame the problem with the correct research methodology; collect data that accurately addresses the research problem; measure the effectiveness of a solution methodology; analyze data to make informed decisions; provide technical documentation of all the phases of a research project; evaluate feasibility of research proposals; an d present data to support decisions in front of stakeholders.
+ENGR 600 Engineering Research Methods 3(3,0) This course in ntroduces students to quantitative and qualitative methods for er ngaging in meaningfu I research.
+The student, at the end of the course, will attain skills in research inter nt and design, methodology and technique, format and presentati on, and data manage ment.
+Throughout the course, the student's ability to use this kno wledge to become a r more effective researcher will be developed.
+In particular, the stud dent will be able to d evelop a hypothesis about a research problem and develop related questions; fra questions; frame the problem with the correct research methodology; collect data that accurately addresses the research problem; measure the effectiveness of a solution methodology; analyze data to make informed decisions; provide technical documentation of all the phases of a research project; evaluate feasibility of research proposals; and present data to support decisions in front of stakeholders.

-MECH 690 Capstone Research Project 3(3, 0) A capstone c ourse requires group work in one of the emphasis areas offere ed by the Department.
-The project is to be carried out under the supervision of a full-time faculty member and culminated in a formal written and oral report (refer to college guidelines related to gra duation projects structure and content).
-Pre-requisite: ENGL: 217.
+MECH 690 Capstone Research Project

+A capstone course requires group work in one of the emphasis areas offered by the Department.
+The project is to be carried out under the supervision of a full-time faculty member and culminated in a formal written and oral report (refer to college guidelines related to graduation projects structure and content).
+Pre-requisite: ENGL 217.